stevegt/grid-cli/v2/doc/001-design.md

 ## Introduction

 The PromiseGrid Kernel is designed with a focus on decentralized governance, modularity, and promise-based interactions.
-This document consolidates design and discussion notes from various files involved in the development process.
+This document consolidates design and discussion notes from various files involved in the development process, integrating core concepts, sequence matching, and routing mechanisms derived from comprehensive discussions.

 ## Core Concepts